sdholdsworth/bangingmickdj/README.md

 This is a fully responsive React 16+ single page application.

-Check it our here: https://bangingmickdj.co.uk/
+Check it out here: https://bangingmickdj.co.uk/